HoudiniGraphql/houdini/CONTRIBUTING.md

 There are a number of features which rely on things that aren't defined in the project's schema.
 Most these additions are added in the [schema transform](./packages/houdini/cmd/transforms/schema.ts) and are eventually removed from the document to prevent the server from encountering anything unknown.
-The fragments used for connection mutations are currently generated in a [separate transform](./packages/houdini/cmd/transforms/connections.ts) that looks for every field marked as a connection and adds the appropriate fragments to the pile.
+The fragments used for connection mutations are currently generated in a [separate transform](./packages/houdini/cmd/transforms/connections.ts).
 Since these fragments definitions are passed along to the server as part of the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) they don't need to be removed and are used to make sure the server returns the data needed for the operation.
-Whether they are removed from the final query or not, the [artifact generator](./packages/houdini/cmd/generators/artifact/index.ts) looks for these internal schema elements to encode additional data in the document's artifact to tell the runtime how to handle the information provided by the server.
+Whether they are removed from the final query or not, the [artifact generator](./packages/houdini/cmd/generators/artifact/index.ts) looks for these internal schema elements to encode additional information in the document's artifact that tells the runtime how to handle the response from the server.

 ### Document Artifacts